 Knowing the First Stage of Addiction

 Neither substance nor behavioral addictions are healthy, nor is one less dangerous than the other.
 Today, there are specific treatment programs and in-depth support options available.
-For example, evoke Wellness in Massachusetts provides personalized treatment and therapy that is a substance or behavior addiction specific.
-The first stage of any type of addiction begins with the first use or ‘doing’ as in behavioral addictions.
+For example, Evoke Wellness at Cohasset provides personalized treatment and therapy that is a substance or behavior addiction specific.
+The first stage of any type of addiction begins with the first use or “doing” as in behavioral addictions.
 For example, if someone is never to smoke marijuana, they will not develop an addiction.
 The same goes for gambling.

 More About the First Stage of Addiction